Council on American–Islamic Relations: Muslim Mafia lawsuit

-The 2009 book Muslim Mafia: Inside the Secret Underworld That's Conspiring to Islamize America by Paul David Gaubatz and Paul Sperry portrays CAIR "as a subversive organization allied with international terrorists."
+The 2009 book Muslim Mafia: Inside the Secret Underworld That's Conspiring to Islamize America by Paul David Gaubatz and Paul Sperry portrays CAIR "as a subversive organization allied with international terrorists".

 Consequently, CAIR brought a federal civil lawsuit in 2009 against Dave Gaubatz and his son for allegedly stealing documents, which were used in the making of Gaubatz's book.
 U.S. District Judge Colleen Kollar-Kotelly concluded that the Gaubatzs "unlawfully obtained access to, and have already caused repeated public disclosure of, material containing CAIR's proprietary, confidential and privileged information," which CAIR says included names, addresses, telephone numbers and e-mail addresses of CAIR employees and donors.
 As a result, the judge ordered Gaubatz to remove certain documents from his website.
-Judge Kollar-Kotelly also said that CAIR's employees have reported a dramatic increase in the number of threatening communications since the release of Mr. Gaubatz's book.
+Judge Kollar-Kotelly also said that CAIR's employees have reported a dramatic increase in the number of threatening communications since the release of Gaubatz's book.

 Operations

 CAIR's literature describes the group as promoting understanding of Islam and protecting Muslim civil liberties.
 It has intervened on behalf of many American Muslims who claim discrimination, profiling, or harassment.
-CAIR is a nonprofit 501(c)(3) organization with affiliates in 20 states (many of which manage multiple offices), and 33 chapters in the US.
-CAIR and its affiliates are managed by board members from 50 American cities, and combined employ more than 70 full-time staff.

-Internal Controversies

-NPR (National Public Radio) "interviewed 18 former employees at the national office and several prominent chapters who said there was a general lack of accountability when it came to perceived gender bias, religious bias or mismanagement."
+Concerns and incidents

+Anti Zionism

+Organisations like the ADL argue that CAIR leaders use antisemitic rhetoric, and frequently equivocate between Zionists, Israelis, and Jews.
+Zahra Billoo, Executive Director of CAIR’s San Francisco Bay Area chapter, has referred to “Zionists” as the enemies of Muslims and advised the Muslim community to be wary of “Zionist synagogues.”
+Similarly, CAIR’s national executive director, Nihad Awad, has labeled “Zionist organizations” as enemies of the Muslim community, asserting that they form the backbone of the Islamophobia network in the United States.
+He has also claimed that Zionist groups have corrupted the U.S. government, and denied the legitimacy of Israel’s existence.
+He also stated that he had been happy that Hamas attacked Israel and claimed that Hamas had "broken the siege" against Israel.

+In October 2025 US Representative Elise Stefanik of New York and Senator Tom Cotton of Arkansas asked the US Treasury Secretary Scott Bessent to investigate CAIR to determine if it has financial links to Hamas which would be a violation of US sanctions on Hamas.
+Earlier Cotton, chairman of the Senate Republican Conference, had urged the IRS to investigate CAIR’s tax-exempt status.
+CAIR responded in a letter that the request was “baseless”.

-Gender Bias
+Gender bias

-CAIR has been accused of ignoring sexual misconduct involving its leaders.
+A Florida CAIR chapter has been accused of ignoring misconduct involving its leaders.
 NPR reported: "When concerned parties brought [gender bias] allegations to senior CAIR officials in Washington, D.C., and Florida, former employees said, there was little, if any, follow-up action.
 They said leaders were aware of some of the allegations as early as 2016."
+NPR "interviewed 18 former employees at the national office and several prominent chapters who said there was a general lack of accountability when it came to perceived gender bias, religious bias or mismanagement".